cairis-platform/cairis/install.md

 {% endhighlight %}

-* From the web browser of your choice, connect to the CAIRIS URL, e.g. http://localhost When asked for credentials, provide test/test
+* From your web browser, connect to the CAIRIS URL, e.g. http://localhost When asked for credentials, provide test/test

 * If you want to interact with a pre-existing CAIRIS model, you can find some examples on the CAIRIS github, repository, e.g. [NeuroGrid](https://github.com/failys/cairis/blob/master/examples/exemplars/NeuroGrid/NeuroGrid.xml).
 You can import this from the System/Import menu, selecting type 'Model', and the model file to import.
 Allow a minute or two for this import to complete.